bodkan/admixr/README.md

 ## Introduction

-[ADMIXTOOLS](http://www.genetics.org/content/192/3/1065) is a widely used software package for calculating statistics and testing hypotheses about population admixture.
-However, although powerful and comprehensive, it is not exactly user-friendly.
+[ADMIXTOOLS](http://www.genetics.org/content/192/3/1065) is a widely used software package for calculating admixture statistics and testing population admixture hypotheses.
+However, although powerful and comprehensive, it is not really user-friendly.

 A typical ADMIXTOOLS workflow usually involves a combination of `sed`/`awk`/shell scripting and manual editing to create different configuration files.
-These are then passed as command-line arguments to one of ADMIXTOOLS’ commands, controlling how to run a particular analysis.
-The result of each analysis is then redirected to another file, and the user needs to extract values of interest from this file (which is full of redundant information), most likely using more shell scripting or (worse) by manual copy-pasting.
-The results are then analyse in R, Excel or another program.
+These are then passed as command-line arguments to one of ADMIXTOOLS’ commands, and control how to run a particular analysis.
+The results are then redirected to another file, and the user needs to extract values of interest from this file (which is full of redundant information), often using additional command-line utilities, or (worse) by manual copy-pasting.
+The processed results are then analysed in R, Excel or another program.

-This workflow very cumbersome, especially if one wants to explore many hypotheses involving different combinations of populations.
-Most importantly, however, it makes it difficult to follow good practices of reproducible science.
+This workflow is very cumbersome, especially if one wants to explore many hypotheses involving different combinations of populations.
+Most importantly, however, it makes it difficult to follow good practices of reproducible science, as it is nearly impossible to construct reproducible automated “pipelines”.

-This R package makes it possible to perform all stages of ADMIXTOOLS analysis entirely from within R. It provides a set of convenient functions that completely abstract away the need for “low level” configuration of individual ADMIXTOOLS programs, allowing the user to focus on the analysis itself.
+This R package makes it possible to perform all stages of ADMIXTOOLS analyses entirely from within R. It provides a set of convenient functions that completely remove the need for “low level” configuration of individual ADMIXTOOLS programs, allowing users to focus on the analysis itself.

 ## Installation instructions